 The Applicant owns the adjoining upland parcel.
-The improvements occupying sovereign land adjacent to the upland parcel have not been previously authorized.
+The improvements occupying sovereign land adjacent to the subject parcel have not been previously authorized.

-The Applicant is now applying for a General Lease - Recreational Use to authorize the removal of the existing boat dock and access ramp, and to construct a new boat dock and access ramp in the same configuration with no changes to the footprint.
+The Applicant is now applying for a General Lease - Recreational Use to authorize the removal of an existing boat dock and access ramp, and to construct a new boat dock and access ramp in a similar configuration.
 For the boat dock replacement, the existing boat dock will be floated away by boat to the contractor's facility for disassembly and a new boat dock will be floated into the same place, using the same pilings as the existing dock.
-None of the pilings will be replaced or removed.
+None of the pilings will be removed or replaced.
+However, several helical screws would be used to anchor the new boat dock configuration to the seafloor to provide additional stability and adaptability.
+The installation of these helical screws would create negligible sediment disturbance.

-The subject facilities, consisting of a boat dock and access ramp, are privately owned and maintained and located within the Main Channel of Huntington Harbour.
+The subject facilities, consisting of a boat dock and access ramp, are privately owned and maintained and located on the corner of the Main and Midway Channels of Huntington Harbour.
 The boat dock and access ramp are used for recreational boating.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
-Resources Code, § 6503.5)
+Resources Code, § 6503.5).

-The Main Channel in Huntington Harbour was created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
-There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channel.
-The boat dock extends to the pierhead line, which is 60 feet into the 400- foot-wide channel, leaving the majority of the Main Channel available for navigation and public recreation.
+The Main and Midway Channels in Huntington Harbour were created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
+There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channels.
+The boat dock extends out into the Main and Midway Channels 60 feet, leaving the majority of the Main and Midway Channels available for navigation and public recreation.